deeputech/deeputech.github.io/_posts/2020-01-23-memory-management-in-jvm.md

 ## Meta Space

 This is part of the native memory and doesn't have an upper limit by default.
 This is what used to be **Permanent Generation(PermGen) Space** in earlier versions of JVM.
 This space is used by the class loaders to store class definitions.
 If this space keeps growing, the OS might move data stored here from RAM to virtual memory which might slow down the application.
-To avoid that its possible to set a limit on meta-space used with the `XX:MetaspaceSize` and `-XX:MaxMetaspaceSize` flag in which case application might just throw out of memory errors.
+To avoid that it's possible to set a limit on meta-space used with the `XX:MetaspaceSize` and `-XX:MaxMetaspaceSize` flag in which case the application might just throw out of memory errors.

 ## Code Cache